A small yellow flower, by a tree root, in a patch of rocky, red dirt

 Connecting and Connection

 Connection is at the heart of Common Endeavour.
-Our connections with each other are a vital part of who we are.
-Recognising how important connection is to our wellbeing, to our flourishing, allows us to build on the strengths of those connections, and meet the challenges and pitfalls that sometimes come with connection.
+Our connections are a vital part of who we are.
+Recognising how important connection is to our flourishing lets us harness the strengths of connection and face the challenges and pitfalls that can come with connection.

-Connection simultaneously recognises our individual autonomy and our interdependence and provides a powerful foundation on which to build a social organisation that fosters purposeful and productive self-governance.
+Connection simultaneously recognises our individual autonomy and our interdependence and provides a powerful foundation on which to build an organisation that fosters purposeful and productive self-governance.

-Nation Building and the Common Good are two concrete expressions of connection.
+Nation Building and the Common Good are two concrete expressions of connection in a political context.
 They are important ideas for the work, and workings, of Common Endeavour.

 Connection in Practice